cloudfoundry/docs-bosh/content/init-softlayer.md

+# WARNING: Softlayer does not fully support CPI V2 and still requires the registry.
+The registry is being removed from the codebase.

 This document shows how to create a new [environment](terminology.md#environment) on IBM Cloud Infrastructure (previously called SoftLayer).

 ## Step 1: Prepare an IBM Cloud Infrastructure Environment {: #prepare }